Ipratropium bromide, fenoterol hydrobromide.

 DUOVENT is a bronchodilator for the prevention and treatment of symptoms in chronic obstructive airway disorders with reversible airflow limitation such as bronchial asthma and especially chronic bronchitis with or without emphysema.
 Concomitant anti-inflammatory therapy should be considered for patients with bronchial asthma and steroid responsive chronic obstructive pulmonary disease (COPD).

 Treatment should be initiated and administered under medical supervision, e.g. in the hospital setting.
-Home based treatment can be recommended in exceptional cases (severe symptoms or experienced patients requiring higher doses) when a low dose rapid acting beta-agonist bronchodilator such as BERODUAL pressurised inhalation, solution has been insufficient in providing relief after consultation with an experienced physician.
+Home based treatment can be recommended in exceptional cases (severe symptoms or experienced patients requiring higher doses) when a low dose rapid acting beta-agonist bronchodilator such as BERODUAL metered dose inhaler has been insufficient in providing relief after consultation with an experienced physician.

 The treatment with the nebuliser solution in UDVs should always be started with the lowest recommended dose (1 UDV).
 In very severe cases, two unit dose vials may be required for symptom relief.
+The dosage should be adapted to the individual requirements and tailored according to the severity of the acute episode.
 Administration should be stopped when sufficient symptom relief is achieved.

-The following dosages are recommended for adults (including elderly patients) and adolescents > 12 years: Acute asthma episodes: 1 unit dose vial is sufficient for prompt symptom relief in most cases.
+The following dosages are recommended for adults (including elderly patients) and adolescents > 12 years: Acute episodes of bronchospasm: 1 unit dose vial is sufficient for prompt symptom relief in most cases, typically the hospital-based treatment of moderate to severe asthma attacks or the home- and hospital-based treatment of patients with moderate to severe COPD.

 In very severe cases, two unit dose vials may be required for symptom relief.